Posted in: Find a Diet, Weight Loss, Women's Health

 A small portion of cottage cheese or a piece of fruit

 It’s important to tailor the portion sizes to individual calorie needs, considering factors such as age, gender, activity level, and weight loss goals.
 Additionally, staying hydrated with water throughout the day is crucial.
-Consulting with a healthcare professional or a registered dietitian can help customize a calorie-restricted diet based on specific requirements and preferences.

 Example of a diet high in protein!